When Your Toddler or Preschooler Needs a Test, Procedure, or Surgery

 How should I expect my child to act now?

-Do I have to restrict my child in any way or prevent him or her from doing any activities?
+Do I have to restrict my child in any way or prevent them from doing any activities?

 What to tell your child

-Here are suggestions on how to tell your child what will happen:
+Here are tips on how to tell your child what will happen:

 Break the information into small chunks.
 Too many details at once will overwhelm your child.
 About 15 minutes is all a young child can handle.